 If you have a coach or are thinking about getting one, a power meter greatly improves the value that they can provide.
 A power meter will provide a wealth of data for your coach.
 In addition to power, things like speed and cadence are also informative.
 With this data, the coach can create a plan that is tailored to your needs and by continuing to view data from your rides, they can closely monitor your performance and make adjustments where necessary.

 4. Types of Power Meters?

 Power meters have been around for quite some time, however in just the last few years, the power meter market has blown wide open.
 In addition to better power meters, we are seeing new manufacturers enter the market with more types of power meters than what previously existed.

 The “type” of power meter refers to where on the bike the power meter measures power.
 For example, some power meters are built into your crank and measure force at the crank spider – whereas other power meters are built into the pedals.
 Currently, there are 7 locations on the bike to measure power.

 Crank-based power meters are located on the cranks of the bike and measure torque using a strain gauge positioned inside the crank spider.
 These units require specific cranks or cranksets, but can be interchanged between bikes, depending on compatibility.
 Crank-based power meters are some of the most common power meters and are the most heavily adopted system by professional athletes.

 Pedal-based systems incorporate strain gauges inside the pedal itself.
-Favero, PowerTap and Garmin all make pedal-based power meters.
+Favero Electronics, PowerTap and Garmin all make pedal-based power meters.
 Pedal-based systems are perhaps the most popular power meter.
-They are easy to install, simple to use and are compatible with almost any bike.
-These power meters all come with a proprietary, Look Keo style cleat that must be used with the power meter.
-Note that the Favero and Garmin pedals can also be used with a Look Keo original cleat.
+They are easy to install, simple to use, can measure independent left and right leg power and are compatible with almost any bike.
+These power meters all come with proprietary, LOOK Keo style cleats that must be used with the power meter.
+Note that the Favero and Garmin pedals can also be used with original LOOK Keo cleats.

 Favero Assioma DUO